iamkevinzhao/lets_solve_these/packet_queueing/README.md

 - The total number of the incoming packets is within [1, 1000].
 - The arrival time point of a packet is within [0, 5000].
 - The length of a packet is within [1, 10].
+- Packets are listed in a time-sequential order.

 Output Formats